-Place the remote control lever / gear shift lever in neutral.
+1. Place the remote control lever in neutral.

-2. Slightly tilt the outboard motor up to the desired position using the power trim and tilt switch.
+Slightly tilt the outboard motor up to the desired position using the power trim and tilt switch.
 WARNING!
 Using the power trim and tilt switch on the bottom cowling while the boat is moving or engine is on could increase the risk of falling overboard and could distract the operator, increasing the risk of collision with another boat or an obstacle.
-[EWMO1850]
+IEWM018501